|Best overall||Breville BFP800BSXL Sous Chef 16 Pro Food Processor||Check Price||

 Ideal for everyday jobs when you don’t have a lot of space.

 We all want more time, and the best food processors can offer you just that.
 Kitchen appliances are usually designed to perform one job really well, and when it comes to food processors, that job is to speed up and improve your food preparation.
 Hand chopping is very tedious, and often not even the best solution.
-All the best food processors will be able to swiftly chop, slice, dice and mix.
-Suddenly salads, dressings and pestos will become quick and easy, allowing you to incorporate more fresh healthy foods into your diet.
+All the best food processors will be able to swiftly chop, slice, dice, and mix.
+Suddenly salads, dressings, and pestos will become quick and easy, allowing you to incorporate more fresh healthy foods into your diet.

-The appliance market offers a wide variety of food processors to choose from so it is important to consider what type of jobs you want to accomplish in your kitchen, and therefore what features are a must.
-If multitasking is your preference you can find combination machines that offer more than just your basic food processing/chopping.
+The appliance market offers a wide variety of models to choose from so it is important to consider what type of jobs you want to accomplish in your kitchen, and therefore what features are a must.
+If multitasking is your preference you can find combination machines that offer more than just your basic processing/chopping.
 If you are a frequent host of big dinners, investing in a larger-sized machine makes sense, and conversely, if you are a smaller batch home chef a smaller machine may be the best choice for your daily use.
 Not all machines are the same, in terms of quality, power, and function so it is important to consider both the machine and your intended use.
 Here are some of the best food processors currently on the market.